 The researchers looked at reports on cancer approvals by the European Medicines Agency (EMA).

 Of 68 medications approved by the EMA from 2009 to 2013, 39 came on the market on the basis of a surrogate endpoint, such as shrinking tumors or lowering biomarker levels.

 There was no evidence that they significantly extended survival or improved quality of life.

 After a median five-year follow-up, 51 percent showed gains in survival or quality of life.
 The rest remain uncertain.

 “When expensive drugs that lack clinically meaningful benefits are approved and paid for within publicly funded healthcare systems, individual patients can be harmed, important societal resources wasted, and the delivery of equitable and affordable care undermined,” wrote the researchers.

-Dr. Vinay Prasad, assistant professor at Oregon Health & Science University, wrote an accompanying editorial to the study.
+Dr. Vinay Prasad, assistant professor at Oregon Health & Science University, wrote an

 Of 36 approvals, only 14 percent were eventually shown to improve survival when compared with existing treatments or placebo after more than four years on the market.